 Dubbed the Power-Line Lite, it has floating pins aimed at ensuring a better connection, while its decoupled mechanical design is intended to stop harmful vibrations travelling from one component to the next.

-After that there's speaker terminals, with Ethernet connection and USB input next along the line.
+After that, there are speaker terminals, with Ethernet connection and USB input next along the line.

-To the right-hand side now, and Naim has placed its digital inputs above two analogue connections – one is an input, with three selectable sensitivities (1v, 2.5v and 6v), and another as output to a dedicated power amp.
+To the right-hand side now, and Naim has placed its digital inputs above two analogue connections – one is an input, with three selectable sensitivities (1v, 2.5v and 6v), and another outputs to a dedicated power amp.